Success with errors in Go: stack traces and metadata

 Conclusion

 With a stack trace and relevant metadata annotating an error, I can frequently open up a bug report just from seeing the error report without having to dig into logs.
 When I do need to dig into the logs, having metadata on the error helps greatly with tracking things down.
-If you have a request id/trace id you can attach that to the error.
+If you have a request id/trace id you can attach that to the error to help find it in the logs.

 Future maintainers of your code base will thank you when they can quickly track down errors.